Not sure if Seedbox.io is your right seedbox? Looking for an honest opinion of Seedbox.io?

 Users seem to love Seedbox.io because it is cheap.
 As for 2019, only $5 a month for a seedbox seems like a great deal.
 Another advantage to notice is that all their seedboxes allow public trackers.

 In a nutshell:

 - Wide and flexible pricing model.
 This seedbox provider offers one of the cheapest servers.

 - Fast and friendly support.
-This seedbox has a good reputation for their ticking and fast support response times.
+This seedbox has a good reputation for its ticking and fast support response times.